Actor And Comedian Faizon Love Arrested After Alleged Airport Fight [Video]

 The actor and comedian’s alleged airport fight prompts the valet’s co-workers to step in to separate the pair, which took several minutes for the airport workers to subdue Love.

-Witnesses say Love said, “Let me show you what a man do” as the Columbus airport fight was being separated.
+Witnesses say Love said, “Let me show you what a man do,” as the Columbus airport fight was being separated.

 He was charged with first-degree misdemeanor assault.